-Man, we love talking about FIRE (Financial Independence and Retire Early).
-“I am going to give the boss a giant middle finger and walk out that door when I am 45!”
-What we don’t spend as much time talking about is what we are going to do after we FIRE.
+We love talking about FIRE (Financial Independence and Retire Early).
+“I cannot wait to be able to do what I want, when I want.
+Every.
+Single.
+Day!”
+What we don’t spend as much time talking about is the inherent early retirement gap that is created when we FIRE.

-Specifically, what is your draw down plan?
-Today we will discuss one aspect of that plan, which is how to bridge the early retirement gap between when you FIRE and when you turn age 59.5.
-After that, you’re likely on dry land as you can now access your retirement accounts (401K/403B) from all those years of work without getting slapped with a 10% penalty for early withdrawal (though there are ways to avoid that).
+What is the early retirement gap?
+It is the time between when you FIRE and when you turn age 59.5 and can access your traditional retirement funds.
+At age 59.5, you’re likely on dry land as you can now access your 401K, 403B, and IRA from all those years of work without getting slapped with a 10% penalty for early withdrawal (though there are ways to avoid that).

 Basics: What’s the problem?

-We have likely determined what our number is for retirement (easy ways are to multiple annual expenses by 30 to 35).
-For example, if you spend $90,000 post tax each year then you likely need $3,000,000.
-Drawing down 3% of this nest egg each year will provide you $90,000.
+If you plan to retire early, you may want to be more conservative (though this is debated) and multiple your annual expenses by 30, or $3 million in this example.
+Then you could draw down 3.33% of this nest egg each year to provide you $100,000.
 That is likely to last a very long time based on the Trinity Study even for an early retiree.

 The problem is this: